Combating the stink bug threat: Our global facilities

 Customers that don’t comply with the new regulations risk their products being turned away from port, delivered late – or not delivered at all.
 That’s why, with our partners, we’ve developed a range of global heat treatment and fumigation options to ensure products are delivered without contamination by stink bugs.

-The 2019-2020 stink bug season runs from the beginning of September to the end of April in New Zealand and the end of May in Australia.
-WW Ocean has adopted Australia’s timings for all cargo, irrespective of destination, to mitigate the risk of errors.
+The stink bug season runs from the beginning of September to the end of April in New Zealand and the end of May in Australia.

 Turning up the heat at Zeebrugge

-Saba Berikishvili, BMSB coordinator, Zeebrugge, explains that with new heat treatment facilities – purpose-built for this season by WW Solutions – his team is capable of treating up to 540 passenger cars per day at the terminal.
+Saba Berikishvili, BMSB coordinator, Zeebrugge, explains that with heat treatment facilities his team is capable of treating up to 540 passenger cars per day at the terminal.
 There’s also a fumigation tent run by a third party with the ability to treat up to 80 units of high and heavy and breakbulk cargo.

-“Capacity has been doubled since the last season,” explains Berikishvili.
-“We now have enough capacity to cater for demand from customers at Zeebrugge for stink bug treatment services.”
+“We have enough capacity to cater for demand from customers at Zeebrugge for stink bug treatment services,” explains Berikishvili.

 European terminals busy with bug threat

-Zeebrugge isn’t the only European terminal to have new dedicated facilities for dealing with stink bugs.
-Captain Henrik Meyer, VP port and cargo operations, explains that stink bug treatment facilities are also very busy at Bremerhaven, Germany, Le Havre, France, and Santander, Spain.
+Zeebrugge isn’t the only European terminal to have dedicated facilities for dealing with stink bugs.
+Captain Henrik Meyer, VP port and cargo operations, explains that there are also stink bug treatment facilities at Bremerhaven, Germany, Le Havre, France, and Santander, Spain.
 All of these facilities are run by third parties under the watchful eye of WW Ocean.

 Battling stink bugs in Baltimore